atraspe/file-transfer/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Acknowledgments
-* Thanks to my work colleagues who allowed me to bug them to test this script :)
+* Thanks to my work colleagues who allowed me to bug them to test and improve this script :)